sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Times-like fonts in support of mathematics
+Short desc    : Times-like fonts in support of mathematics
 URL          : http://tug.org/texlive/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : Txfonts supplies virtual text roman fonts using Adobe Times (or
+Descript     : Txfonts supplies virtual text roman fonts using Adobe Times (or
              : URW NimbusRomNo9L) with some modified and additional text
              : symbols in the OT1, T1, and TS1 encodings; maths alphabets
              : using Times/URW Nimbus; maths fonts providing all the symbols